viamrobotics/PointCloudiPhoneApp/README.md

 All peripheral devices have services and characteristics which describe them.
 A popular example of a peripheral device is a heart rate monitor.
 A service of a heart rate monitor is its heart rate service.
-The characteristics which describe this service the heart rate service includ: heart rate measurement and body sensor location.
+The characteristics which describe this service the heart rate service include: heart rate measurement and body sensor location.

 This app has the iphone acting as a peripheral.